Alcatel-Lucent wins second major China deal

+COPENHAGEN, March 28 Copenhagen Airport aims to double its cargo capacity to 1,000,000 tonnes annually by creating a 170,000 square metres business park by the airport, it said on Tuesday.

-PARIS China Telecom (0728.HK) has picked Alcatel-Lucent ALUA.PA to supply its next-generation 4G technology for a nationwide trial of high-speed mobile broadband, the French telecom gear maker said on Thursday.
+PARIS Dec 12 China Telecom has picked Alcatel-Lucent to supply its next-generation 4G technology for a nationwide trial of high-speed mobile broadband, the French telecom gear maker said on Thursday.

 Alcatel will supply 9,892 base stations in 12 Chinese provinces under the deal - similar to the amount needed to provide adequate coverage in a country the size of France.
 It will also supply "lightRadio" small-cell technology, which are akin to mini-mobile antennas for urban or indoor areas.